 I am usually a patient person.
 And being patient has, more often than not, paid off in my pocketbook.
-I look at the pricing trends on CamelCamelCamel and make educated pricing decisions.
+I look at the pricing trends on Keepa and make educated pricing decisions.
 I know some items will sell for $20 in the summer, but will sell for $80 over the Christmas holidays.
 I can wait a few months for that kind of ROI (return on investment), especially when monthly storage fees are usually only a few pennies per item.

 Another time I’ll lower my price is for the items that are subject to a long term storage fee.
-On February 15th and August 15th of every year, FBA conducts an inventory cleanup.
-On these dates, any inventory units that have been in a FBA warehouse for over 365 days will be assessed a fee of $22.50 per cubic foot.
+After 365 days of an item being stored in an Amazon warehouse, FBA conducts an inventory cleanup.
+After 1 year, any inventory units that have been in a FBA warehouse for over 365 days will be assessed a fee of $22.50 per cubic foot.
 This is a HUGE fee and is to be avoided at all costs.
 Around two months before the long term storage fees hit, I’ll search my inventory and find the items that might be charged with this fee.
 Most of the time, I’ll lower my prices to match the lowest price in the hopes that they will sell before the fee hits.
 Amazon is even kind enough to send you a few warning emails that this fee is approaching, along with a link where you can see what items you are selling apply for the fee.